jabarij/ComplicatedPrimitives/docs/index.md

 # ComplicatedPrimitives

 ## Description
 This library contains types that seem to be primitive but are non-trivial and a bit arduous to implement.
-This means mainly any abstract algebraic structures (like range) or
+This means mainly any abstract algebraic structures (like range) or other .NET primitive types wrappers that modify their behaviour (like CaseInsensitiveString).

 ## How to install
 * From NuGet repository under package name SoterDevelopment.ComplicatedPrimitives.
 See [NuGet page](https://www.nuget.org/packages/SoterDevelopment.ComplicatedPrimitives/).